 With the expansion that being a member at the WorkPlace allows, Alexander is able to help more clients than ever before.
 It seems especially fitting that United Horizons’ mission statement emphasizes the importance of providing the support that allows their clients “to engage more actively in the community with friends and family.”
 Alexander’s business home in the WorkPlace co-working community fits nicely.
 Both he and wife understand the importance of staying involved in their community as Alexander is the Vice-President of the Grandmont #1 Improvement Association, and his wife Shonda founded and continues to run the Grandmont #1 Positive Youth Development Program.

 United Horizons provides a range of support: 24-hour, live-in care is available as is meal preparation, shopping trips, transportation to medical appointments, help with budgeting, and developing emergency plans.
-If you would like to learn more about United Horizons, contact Alexander Jones at firstname.lastname@example.org or 313.443.1544.
+If you would like to learn more about United Horizons, contact Alexander Jones at 866.526.6403.
 You can also visit the website at www.unitedhorizons.net.
-If you would like to learn more about the Grand River WorkPlace, you can visit their Facebook page at https://www.facebook.com/GrandRiverWorkPlace?ref=hl call 313.387.4732, ext.
-120, or email email@example.com.
+If you would like to learn more about the Grand River WorkPlace, you can visit their website at http://www.grandriverworkplace.com/en.
+You can also like the Grand River WorkPlace Facebook page, or contact WorkPlace Manager BrieAnn Bell at firstname.lastname@example.org or 313.387.4732, ext.
+118.